appium/appium-espresso-driver/docs/compose-troubleshooting.md

 **Fix**

+1. Remove the mismatched pair and let Appium reinstall both APKs with a matching signature:

 ```bash
 adb uninstall io.appium.espressoserver.test
 adb uninstall <your.aut.package>
 ```

 Create a new session with `appium:forceEspressoRebuild: true` so Appium rebuilds and reinstalls the server against the current AUT.

+2. If the AUT is already signed with your own keystore (release build, `appium:noReset: true`, or a manually installed APK), configure [App Signing](../README.md#app-signing) so **both** the application under test and the Espresso server are signed the same way.
+Set `appium:useKeystore: true` plus `appium:keystorePath`, `appium:keystorePassword`, `appium:keyAlias`, and `appium:keyPassword` to the keystore that matches the AUT.
+The driver then signs the rebuilt `io.appium.espressoserver.test` APK with that keystore as well.
+Do not use `appium:noSign: true` unless the server APK is already signed with the same certificate as the AUT.

 ---